webplatform/docs/apis/media_source_extensions/MediaSource/endOfStream/index.md

 |Parameters={{Method Parameter
 |Name=error
 |Data type=String
-|Description=MediaSource.endOfStream(error);
-Type: EndOfStreamError
+|Description=Type: EndOfStreamError

 If an error has occurred, this optional parameter can be used to send error information.

 EndOfStreamError error values
-network
+;network
-A network error occurred.
+:A network error occurred.

- decode
+;decode
-A decode error occurred.
+:A decode error occurred.
 |Optional=Yes
 }}
 |Method_applies_to=apis/media_source_extensions/MediaSource